urbanityllc/axthe/docs/setup.md

 - Step number four(AXthe):

 For latest: http://github.com/axthe/axthe and click Code/Download ZIP), or use wget from shell to download the file.
 In MyAPIapp folder rename file envEx to ```.env```.
 Running ```r.sh``` should start your SSR app :-).
-Also you can run.sh in my JAMapp.
+Also you can run.sh in my myCOMPapp.

 There are several folders, you should connect each to Caddy+DNS.
-Likely you want to rename myAPIapp and myJAMapp folders to your app names, so that you can write more than one app, or have more than one version.
+Likely you want to rename myAPIapp and myCOMPapp folders to your app names, so that you can write more than one app, or have more than one version.
 The is the end of the setup!

 You should now know how to setup up Caddy+DNS to a subdomain.